 Finally, stay the course, write exciting content, connect with people in your niche and be enthusiastic about what you’re working on.

 The traffic, monetisation, and freedom you seek will all follow.
-It helps if you have someone going through it with you.
+It helps if you have someone going through it with you and started their own WordPress blog.

-Now it’s your turn to start a blog.
-I hope this guide has been helpful enough to give you the confidence you need.
+Now it’s your turn to start your own blog.
+I hope this guide has been helpful enough to give you the confidence you need to select your web hosting, install your WordPress theme, write your blog content, and start ranking within the search engines.

 If you have any questions please let me know and I’ll start an FAQ section in this guide (it will be regularly updated anyway).